Jimmy419/mining-vue/README.md

 9. App.vue --- The home page
 10. http.js --- Do some injections in axios, here we do some common error handlings
 11. main.js --- Then entry point of the project
-12. socket.js --- Websocket collection
+12. socket.js --- Websocket connection

 ## Recommended IDE Setup